 When to Call the Doctor

-If you have tried to quit smoking and relapsed, your doctor may suggest nicotine replacement therapy.
+If you have tried to quit smoking and relapsed, your health care provider may suggest nicotine replacement therapy.
 Treatments that come in the form of a patch, gum, nasal spray, or inhaler give you small doses of nicotine throughout the day.
 They can help ease the transition from smoking to going totally smoke-free.